 (1) TEXTBOOK.
 Pagano, R. (2013).
 Understanding Statistics in the Behavioral Sciences (10th Edition).
+Since none of the textbook exercises are for marks, you may use any format of the book (digital, loose-leaf, hardcover).
 The ninth edition of the text is somewhat but not majorly different from the tenth edition.
 You are responsible for the tenth edition material.
 Use the ninth at your own risk.